Service Line Coverage: Protect Your Water & Sewer Lines

 Electrical Lines Underground power cables delivering electricity to your home

-Other Utilities Cable, fiber optic, telephone, and steam lines
+Communications Lines Cable, fiber optic, internet, and telephone lines

-When one of these lines fails, coverage typically pays for the diagnosis, excavation, repair or full replacement of the damaged line, plus landscaping restoration, permits, and even temporary housing if the damage makes your home unlivable.
+When one of these lines fails, coverage typically pays for the diagnosis, excavation, repair or full replacement of the damaged line, plus landscaping restoration, debris removal, permits, and even temporary housing if the damage makes your home unlivable.
+Some insurers, like Liberty Mutual and The Hanover, also include the cost of using environmentally friendly materials and expediting expenses to speed up the work.
+The Hanover, for example, will pay up to 150% of the like-for-like replacement cost when green materials are used.

 Pincher's Pro Tip

-Most service line claims include excavation costs, which can easily run $2,000–$5,000 on their own.
+Most service line claims include excavation costs, which can easily run $2,000 to $5,000 on their own.
 Even if the pipe repair is minor, the cost of digging down to reach it is usually what makes the total bill so painful.

 Trusted by Thousands